juanasuarez1/Electric_Charging_Project/README.md

 Instructions

-1. Create a config.py file in the "Updated_Configs" folder and copy/paste the following line of code:
+1. Create a config.py file in the "Updated_Commits" folder and copy/paste the following line of code:

     api_key = "YOUR API KEY HERE"